zooniverse/Data-digging/example_scripts/Building_blocks/README.md

 The script then queries the new subject set directly and produces a list of the subjects linked to it.
 That list should be the same length as the source subject set.
 The list is saved to a file  'copied_subjects.csv'.
 Again this takes a few minutes.

+### Download a Subject Set to a Local Directory

+This script is written in Python 3.6.2.
+It requires a number of Python packages: Panoptes client, Pillow, and requests.

+It is used to copy single-image subjects from a selected subject set to a local directory on your machine using the filename metadata as the file name, or if that is not set, the subject_id plus an appropriate file extension.

+It uses a simple user interface to input the user's credentials for the zooniverse log-in, the subject set id to download and the path and directory to place the downloaded file into.
+It reports how many files are found to download and how many are completed at the end.

+It can be stopped and restarted and will not duplicate files already successfully downloaded.